Shoalsville Coffee Co. is a small batch roaster located between the soulful sounds of Muscle Shoals, AL + Nashville, TN - with a taste just as smooth!

 That said… somethings in the air….

-Well, after that maiden voyage roast on my son’s small air roaster in California, and while I continued to search for a larger, but realistic home roaster to satisfy my continued intrigue, I ran across a company and roaster that seemed like it just might be the next next step in this wonderfully aromatic journey of mine….
+After that maiden voyage roast on my son’s small air roaster in California, and while I continued to search for a larger, but realistic home roaster to satisfy my continued intrigue, I ran across a company and roaster that seemed like it just might be the next next step in this wonderfully aromatic journey of mine….

 Shoalsville Coffee Co.
-Logo

 What's in a name?